-It should be borne in mind that transmissometers and forward scatter meters should be installed in such a way that the sun is not in the optical field of view of the receiver at any time of the day.
-This is normally achieved either by mounting with a north-south optical axis (to $\pm 45^{\circ}$) with the receiver horizontal and pointing away from the equator for latitudes up to 50°, or by using a system of screens or baffles.
+It should be borne in mind that transmissometers and instruments measuring the forward scatter coefficient meters should be installed in such a way that the sun is not in the optical field of view of the receiver at any time of the day.
+This is normally achieved either by mounting with a north-south optical axis (to $\pm 45^{\circ}$ ) horizontally, with the receiver horizontal and pointing away from the equator for latitudes up to $50^{\circ}$ , or by using a system of screens or baffles.
 Forward scatter meters should also be aligned such that reflecting objects in the optical field of view of the receiver are avoided.

-For aeronautical purposes, measurements are to be representative of conditions at the aerodrome or along the runway.
-These conditions, which relate more specifically to aerodrome operations, are described in Volume III, Chapter 2.
+For aeronautical purposes, measurements are to be representative of conditions at the aerodrome-or along the runway.
+These conditions, which relate more specifically to aerodrome operations, are described in Part II Volume III, Chapter 2.